-Dropbox E3 and E5 accounts meets a variety of certification and regulation criteria that enable them to be configured in a HIPAA compliant manner.
-These configurations are not a part of the default setup.
-Make sure everyone on your team knows how Dropbox fits into your procedures and while conforming to HHS HIPAA security requirements.
+Dropbox E3 and E5 accounts meet a variety of certification and regulation criteria that enable them to be configured in a HIPAA compliant manner.
+These configurations are not a part of the default setup, so you will need to make sure everyone on your team knows how Dropbox fits into your procedures and while conforming to HHS HIPAA security requirements.

 Encrypt PHI Stored on Dropbox

-In order to make sure the PHI you store on Dropbox is encrypted, you will have to make decide on the answers to some questions.
-Dropbox will allow you to store files containing unencrypted PHI, so remember to either encrypt your documents before uploading them to Dropbox storage.
+Dropbox will allow you to store files containing unencrypted PHI, so remember to encrypt your documents before uploading them to Dropbox storage.
 Here are some encryption decision questions to get you started.

-- Have you decided how you will encrypt PHI stored at rest while it is on Dropbox’s servers?
+- How you will encrypt PHI stored at rest while it is on Dropbox’s servers?

-- Is your team trained on how to use software that manually encrypt files containing PHI?
+- Is your team trained on how to use software that manually encrypts files containing PHI?

-- Do you have the resources in-house to setup and administer an integrated encryption solution?
+- Do you have the resources in-house to set up and administer your encryption solution?

 - Who will be responsible for managing encryption keys?